 What Is DA Form 285 Series?

-The DA Forms 285 Series is a set of forms used for collecting the necessary data regarding U.S. Army ground accidents and related witness statements.
+The DA Form 285 Series is a set of forms used for collecting the necessary data regarding U.S. Army ground accidents and related witness statements.
 The series contains six forms in total:

-- DA Form 285 (Technical Report of U.S. Army Ground Accident), used for report any accidents that happened on U.S. Army grounds and resulted in injuries, deaths or damage to property or equipment;
+- DA Form 285, Technical Report of U.S. Army Ground Accident, used to report any accidents that happened on U.S. Army grounds and resulted in injuries, deaths or damage to property or equipment;

 Army Ground Accident Report Forms